History of Kevin Garnett in Timeline

 1995: McDonald's All-American and NBA Draft

-In 1995, Kevin Garnett was named a McDonald's All-American at Farragut Career Academy.
-He was also selected fifth overall by the Minnesota Timberwolves in the 1995 NBA draft, making him the first player drafted directly from high school in 20 years.
+In 1995, Kevin Garnett was named a McDonald's All-American at Farragut Career Academy and was selected fifth overall by the Minnesota Timberwolves in the NBA draft, becoming the first player drafted directly from high school in 20 years.

-Measurements from the 1995 NBA draft indicated that Kevin Garnett, at 19 years old, was 6 ft 11 in (2.11 m) tall barefoot.
+Measurements from the 1995 NBA draft indicated that Kevin Garnett, 19 years old at the time, was 6 ft 11 in (2.11 m) tall barefoot.

-Before the 1996-97 NBA season, the Timberwolves traded for point guard Stephon Marbury.
+Before the 1996–97 season, the Timberwolves traded for point guard Stephon Marbury.

 August 1997: Contract Negotiations

-In August 1997, Kevin Garnett and his agent turned down the Timberwolves' initial contract offer of $102 million over six years, anticipating a larger offer based on other player signings.
+In August 1997, Garnett and his agent turned down the Timberwolves' offer of a contract worth $102 million over six years.

-On October 1, 1997, just before the deadline, Kevin Garnett and the Timberwolves agreed to a six-year contract extension worth $126 million, an unprecedented amount at the time.
+On October 1, 1997, the Timberwolves and Kevin Garnett agreed to a six-year contract extension worth $126 million.

-In 1997, the Minnesota Timberwolves training staff measured Kevin Garnett to be 7 ft 1 in (2.16 m) tall in his basketball shoes.
+In 1997, Kevin Garnett was measured by the Minnesota Timberwolves training staff to be 7 ft 1 in (2.16 m) tall in his basketball shoes.

 May 20, 2000: Death of Malik Sealy

 In 2000, Kevin Garnett won a gold medal as a member of the United States national team at the Summer Olympics.
-In the tournament, Garnett averaged 10.8 points, 9.1 rebounds, and 2.1 assists per game.
+During the tournament in 2000, he averaged 10.8 points, 9.1 rebounds, and 2.1 assists per game.

 2001: All-NBA Second Team Nomination